 The interagency signage program is a collaborative effort between the RTA, its Service Boards, (CTA, Metra and Pace) and municipal partners.
 Substantial customer testing was used to help refine the design and messaging of the signage products.

-The new signage system has three types of products; wayfinding signs, neighborhood identification signs and service information panels, which include route maps, timetables and connection information.
+The new signage system has three types of products; wayfinding signs, identification signs and service information panels, which include route maps, timetables and connection information.

 Four test locations were installed in 2013 at the following locations:

-- Van Buren Street Station: Connecting the Metra Electric line, South Shore line, CTA rapid transit and buses, and Pace buses
+- Van Buren Street Station: Connecting the Metra Electric line, South Shore line, CTA rapid transit lines and buses, and Pace buses

 - Joliet Transportation Center: Connecting the Metra Rock Island and Heritage Corridor lines, Pace buses and Amtrak train services